Summer School continues on Tuesday, August 26th 8:30 a.m. - 11:30 a.m.

 Barbara J. McGrath

-Founder/Supervisor/First Grade Teacher
+Founder/Supervisor/1st Grade Teacher 1B

 Barbara McGrath, a native of Jersey City, began her career in the Jersey City Public School District after graduating with a Bachelor of Arts degree in Early Childhood.
 She later completed her Master’s degree as a Reading Specialist.
 Wanting to become an integral part of education reform in Jersey City, she became one of the founders of Soaring Heights Charter School in 1997.